 Day 4: Durres – Appolonia – Gjirokastra

 After breakfast, a bus ride to Albania’s second largest city – the coastal city of Durres on the Adriatic Sea awaits .
 Durres was founded in the 6th century BC as a Greek colony under the name Dyrrachion and became the capital of the Roman province of Epirus Nova under the name Dyrrhachium in the 3rd century.
 Our guided tour focuses on the city’s proud history and rich heritage from antiquity.
 During the day we visit, among other things, a Roman amphitheater which once housed 20,000 spectators and which in its time was the largest Roman arena in the Balkans.
 We also see the old city wall that was built when the city belonged to the Byzantine Empire, a Roman bath and the Durres castle, originally built in the 400s but during the Middle Ages strengthened and expanded with watchtowers by the Venetians.
 After lunch we visit the orthodox monastery Ardenica , beautifully situated on a high hill from where you get a fantastic view of the Albanian landscape.
 The monastery was built in the late 13th century and is known for its beautiful frescoes.
 We continue to the ruined city of Apollonia named after the Greek god Apollo.
-The city was built in the 6th century BC and once had 70,000 inhabitants living inside the old city walls.
+The city was built in the 6th century BC and once had 70,000 residents living inside the old city walls.
 The scenic surroundings are full of well-preserved historical relics and after receiving an introduction to what life might have looked like here in antiquity, our journey continues to the city of Gjirokastra for an overnight stay.
 (Breakfast and lunch)

 Day 5: Gjirokastra